 - You could always take this base ice cream recipe with the frozen bananas and coconut milk and change up the flavors, like peanut butter, chocolate chip, chocolate, peanut butter chocolate chip, berries, etc. Pretty much any kind of regular ice cream flavor, except something like cookies and cream or Oreo, would work well.

 - If you don’t have a GOOD blender, it really helps with something like this.
 When I use my Vitamix, this ice cream is creamier and smoother and it doesn’t burn out the motor.
 After burning out the motor of a regular blender three times in a year, I bought a Vitamix blender.
 It’s lasted me for at least five years and I use it probably at least once a day.
 I’ve also heard good things about Blendtec blenders and I think they are both a good choice.

 - You should be using canned coconut milk and not the coconut milk that is found in the refrigerated cartons.
 It will affect the creaminess and overall texture of the ice cream.

 - You use both the solid and the liquid from the canned coconut milk.

 I don’t know about you, but ice cream is by far my biggest weakness!
 I love it so much!
 I would not be the cookie monster but ice cream monster!!!

-Time to make this delicious banana nice cream recipe!
+Time to make this delicious recipe!
 I hope you enjoy this recipe!
 Do you have any more tips to make this ice cream even better?
 Leave your feedback in the comments and let me know if you like the recipe and if you have any tips for the other readers.